katzenpost/katzenpost/HACKING/index.rst

 * mailproxy - High-level client library with optional reliability and optional SMTP and POP3 listeners.

-* noise - The Katzenpost fork of flynn's golang Noise crypto library implementation which has the ablity to use the New Hope Simple post quantum hybrid key exchange for forward secrecy.
+* client - Experimental client library implementing proper Loopix decoy traffic et cetera.

+Our website:

+* website - The Katzenpost website

+The rest of these repositories do not currently have a maintainer associated with them and it is likely they have bitrot:

+* bindings - Language bindings for Java and Python.
+STATUS: NOT finished.

 * nixops - NixOS automated configuration for Katzenpost server components.

 * nixpkg - NixOS packages for Katzenpost components.

-* bindings - Language bindings for Java and Python.
-STATUS: NOT finished.

 * pykatzenpost - Python client library for Katzenpost.